BJJ Guide – Where To Start For Beginners

 Why Are There Different Gi’s

 There are hundreds of different companies making Gi’s these days and each company seems to offer you something new or different as well.
 The main types of Gi’s are Gold Weave, Pearl Weave, Lightweight or Ultra Lightweight and Competition.
-If you would like to read more about them and find out which one is best suited for you then click here.
+If you would like to read another BJJ Guide and find out more and which one is best suited for you then click here.

 Start with the basics